-(1) The CoC's is continuing to use the fundamentals learned last year in the 100 day challenge sponsored by the State in partnership with the National Alliance to End Homeless (NAEH) to rapidly rehouse every household of families with children within 30 days of becoming homeless.
+(1) First, the CoC ensures that families are not denied admission or separated when entering a shelter or permanent supportive housing program.
+The CoC's is continuing to use the fundamentals learned last year in the 100 day challenge sponsored by the State in partnership with the National Alliance to End Homeless (NAEH) to rapidly rehouse every household of families with children within 30 days of becoming homeless.
 Our CoC received additional ESG funds through the State's Homelessness Solutions Program which has been used to continue the success from last year, exceeding the number of families served since submitting the 2018 NOFA.
 Unfortunately, some families offered rapid rehousing while in shelters preferred to stay to save money than leave the shelter when they feel that are not financially ready.
 While it is hard to understand why a family would choose to stay in a shelter rather than move into permanent housing, it is still their choice in how they want to meet their families' needs.
 The CoC will be providing training and guidance to shelters to obtain their help in changing the mindsets of families.
-Agencies are also encouraged to refer families with disabilities to CoC funded projects which offer housing and case management services as rapid rehousing programs may not be the best option due to their limited income and supports.
+Agencies are encouraged to refer families with disabilities to CoC funded PSH as rapid rehousing programs may not be the best option due to their limited income and supports.
 (2) Now that the CoC has obtained case management funding for its rapid rehousing programs, case managers are be able to refer families to services they need as well as help them identify housing that can sustain.
 They follow families after they obtain housing to ensure they can sustain their housing success.
 If they start to experience problems, the case managers assist them in obtaining the needed income, benefits or services to maintain their housing.
-(3) The organization responsible for overseeing the CoC strategy to rapidly rehouse families is the Homelessness Solutions Committee which includes all HSP/ESG and CoC funded agencies with the ultimate responsible party being the CoC lead.
+(3) The Homelessness Solutions Subcommittee is responsible for overseeing the CoC strategy to rapidly rehouse families which includes all HSP/ESG and CoC funded agencies with the ultimate responsible party being the CoC lead.